Business Valuation During Divorce

 In New Jersey, courts generally permit three ways of valuing closely held businesses for purposes of property distribution: the income method (also known as the capitalization of income method), the market method, and the cost approach method.
 None of these formulas applies to all circumstances, and they don't necessarily produce the same results.
 Instead, each is appropriate to a different situation.

 The capitalization of income method is probably the most commonly used method in a divorce.
 When this is used, a forensic accountant determines the fair value of the income stream to the enterprise’s owner.
 This involves determining the total financial benefit that is created by the business operation by assessing wages and distributions, among other things.
 The financial benefit minus the reasonable value of the owner's services (known as “reasonable comp.”) is capitalized into an estimate of value.
-The business evaluator will employ a capitalization rate (the “cap rate”) to the income data after subtracting the reasonable comp, as part of the process in arriving at the value of the business for equitable distribution purposes.Enlist the Assistance of a Middlesex County Attorney During a Divorce
+The business evaluator will employ a capitalization rate (the “cap rate”) to the income data after subtracting the reasonable comp, as part of the process in arriving at the value of the business for equitable distribution purposes.Enlist the Assistance of a Business Valuation Lawyer in Monmouth or Middlesex County

 At Goldstein Law Group, our divorce lawyers retain knowledgeable and skilled forensic accountants to help small business owners throughout Middlesex County in connection with a divorce and any attendant business valuation, cash flow analysis, and lifestyle analysis of the parties that needs to be conducted.
 We understand how challenging it is to see your marital assets divided, and we provide ethical representation to those with high-value assets.
 The partners of Goldstein Law Group possess prior professional experience that uniquely qualifies them in business evaluations and equitable distribution issues of business interests in a New Jersey divorce action.
 You can contact us at 732-967-6777 or by completing our online form.
-We have assisted individuals from Rumson, Red Bank, Old Bridge, East Brunswick, Marlboro, Manalapan, Freehold, and other communities.
+Our Middlesex and Monmouth County business valuation attorneys have assisted individuals from Rumson, Red Bank, Old Bridge, East Brunswick, Marlboro, Manalapan, Freehold, and other communities.